KrisKasprzak/ILI9341_t3_Menu/README.md

 <b><h2><center>Version 1.0 updated 1/11/2021</center></h1></b>
 1. Initial library posting
+2. Added library for Adafruit_ILI9341 displays

 <b><h2><center>Menu System for ILI9341 displays and mechanical input buttons</center></h1></b>

-This library will simplify creating and implementing a menu system for TFT displays that are use the ILI9341_t3 library and Teensy(R) microcontrollers.
+This library will simplify creating and implementing a menu system for TFT displays that are use either the ILI9341_t3 library and Teensy(R) microcontrollers or Adafruit_ILI9341 displays with microcontrollers such as the ESP32.
 This library includes two menu objects